a-karma/Bogor_Workshop/DAY_3/Session3.md

 ```

 ### 2. Visualising and comparing the trees
-You should have two trees now - the one the you make (unrooted) and the one from the shared directory (rooted).
+You should have two trees now - the one the you built (unrooted) and the one from the shared directory (rooted).

 The tree are in a newick format, a text-based format used to represent phylogenetic trees.
 It is widely used in bioinformatics and evolutionary biology to store and share tree data.
 For more information check out this wikipedia: https://en.wikipedia.org/wiki/Newick_format